ahmadrezaM97/notes/notes/Fleeting Notes/GO/Go Error.md

 	if err := DoCustomError(); err != nil {
 		var p *MyError
 		fmt.Println(
+			err,
 			errors.As(err, &p),
 		)
 	}
 }

 ```

+#### Whether to wrap

+when adding additional context to an error, either `fmt.Errorf` or by implementing a custom type, you need to decide whether the new error should wrap the original.

+__There is no single answer to this question it depends on the context in which the new error is created__

+Wrap an error to expose it to callers
+Do not wrap and error when doing so would expose implementation details.

 ### Mistakes